The Poop Coffee Industry: more than Kopi Luwak (Cat, Monkey, Elephant, Bat + Bird Shit Coffee)

 While much of the fruit may be mangled in the process, the beans inside the fruit can often be harvested afterward.
 So, while the monkeys sit like kings, chewing and spitting (3) at their leisure, workers run around carefully extracting the beans from the chewed-up monkey spit.

-The beans are rinsed and washed off, processed, and then dried, leaving them a gray color instead of the traditional raw green.
+The beans are rinsed and washed off, processed, and then dried, leaving them a grey colour instead of the traditional raw green.
 They’re then roasted and sold at an incredible price!

 What does Monkey Coffee taste like?